Articles with Proper Nouns: When to Use "The"

 Rivers and oceans always take "the."
 Individual mountains and most plain country names never take "the."

-| Category | Use 'The'? | Examples |
+| Category | Use "the"? | Examples |

 |---|---|---|

-| Countries | No (usually) | Korea, France, Japan |
+| Most single countries | No | France, Japan, Korea, Brazil |

 Common Mistakes